InstallerLegacy/virtualhub-doks/content/en/1970s/1971/_index.md

 ---
 title: "1971"
-description: "There were three operating system of our interest which was released in the year 1971.
+description: "There were two operating system of our interest which was released in the year 1971.
 They were:"
 date: 2023-11-27T09:08:56+05:30
 draft: false
 images: [1971.webp]